Hackclub-OC/Doubloons/README.md

 - Does more time equal more Doubloons?
 - And more!

+## Credits

+A huge credit of this project goes to [@Aramshiva](https://github.com/aramshiva) for his work on the components and the layout along with how the slides moves!
+Go follow him!

 ## Development

 This site was made for a school project and was made in ~7 hours.